sudo-loafly/stale/README.md

 # The _Stale_ Programming Language
-Stale is a half/scripting and full machine code programming language.
-It's creation was inspired by languages like: Java, Haskell, & C++.
+_Stale_ is a programming language that combines aspects of both scripting and full machine code.
+Its creation was inspired by languages such as Java, Haskell, and C++.

 **Created using:**
 - Java